When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Strong Design for Little Builders

-The magnets are pretty strong and will keep the blocks from scattering if the tower topples over.
-As the pieces are around 2 inches high, these are not recommended for children under the age of 3.
+The magnets are surprisingly strong and will keep the blocks from scattering if a tower topples over.
+As the pieces are around 2 inches high, these are recommended for children ages 3 and up.

 Little World Fridge Magnets